thinktandem/tandem/docs/guides/improve-tandem.md

 #### Note

-If you just want a public place to dump some notes so that you can use them later to populate a more actionable thing this is the action item for you.
+If you just want a public place to dump some notes so that you can use them later to submit a more immediately actionable ticket this is the item for you.

 ### 2. Proposals